Investing in Artificial Intelligence for Retail: Why it Matters for Long-Term Growth

 Whether you’re totally new to the world of AI or you’re a seasoned vet, it’s easy to get thrown off by the huge variety of applications and functions the technology has in today’s commercial sector.
 In fact, the Brookings Institution has deemed AI one of the most misunderstood terms amongst business leaders.

-These capabilities are transforming business functions and operations across industries, including retail and retail facilities management.
+These capabilities are transforming business functions and operations across industries, including retail businesses and retail facilities management.
 AI can be applied across both micro- and macro-level use cases in retail operations – everything from asset maintenance and work order approval (on the FM side) to inventory management, marketing execution, promotional planning, and the in-store customer experience.

 It’s important to note that AI encompasses several other complex, algorithm-powered technologies, such as machine learning (ML), deep learning, natural language processing (NLP), robotics, and others.
 Want to learn more about ML specifically?
 Read How Machine Learning Benefits Facilities Management.